jackalot/Incremental-Timer/README.md

 Create HTML
-test all links working together IE scripts, styles on index html make a p tag that has the class name: "timer" on scripts, get the timer with query selector make a function
+test all links working together IE scripts, styles on index html make a p tag that has the class name: "timer" also make a button to start and stop timer on scripts, get the timer with query selector also get the buttons make a function
 {
     in that function, make a paramater called count